spatie/laravel-health/docs/available-checks/horizon.md

 weight: 6
 ---

 This check will make sure Horizon is running.
-It will report a warning when Horizon is paused, and a failure is Horizon is not running.
+It will report a warning when Horizon is paused, and a failure when Horizon is not running.

 ## Usage